jmaxsfu/popjournal-old/pages/04.issue04/03.jesperson/default.md

   affil: 'University of Victoria'
   email: 'winterc@uvic.ca'
   orcid: '0000-0003-4810-1161'
-  bio: "'"([carolinewinter.com](http://www.carolinewinter.com/)) is a Mitacs Accelerate / INKE Partnership Postdoctoral Fellow in Open Social Scholarship at the ETCL at the University of Victoria.
+  bio: "([carolinewinter.com](http://www.carolinewinter.com/)) is a Mitacs Accelerate / INKE Partnership Postdoctoral Fellow in Open Social Scholarship at the ETCL at the University of Victoria.
 She holds a PhD in English literature from UVic and is pursuing an MLIS from the University of Alberta's School of Library and Information Studies.
-Her research interests include open scholarship, digital humanities, digital libraries and information infrastructures, British Romantic literature, women's writing, and the Gothic.""
+Her research interests include open scholarship, digital humanities, digital libraries and information infrastructures, British Romantic literature, women's writing, and the Gothic."
 - name: 'Alyssa Arbuckle'
   affil: 'University of Victoria'
   email: 'alyssaa@uvic.ca'